 Dr. David Tapolczay

-Mr. Gallello, was Chief Executive Officer of Graphisoft from 2003-2008.
-Under his leadership, he restored Graphisoft to a high growth & profit company with an ever-expanding global footprint.
+Mr. Gallello was Chief Executive Officer of Graphisoft from 2003-2008.
+Under his leadership, he restored Graphisoft to a high growth and profit company with an ever-expanding global footprint.
 This success culminated in the acquisition of all the shares of publicly traded Graphisoft by Nemetschek AG in 2007.